Are Your Rewards Rewarding Enough?

 Match the Reward to the Effort

 The harder the task, the bigger the payoff should be.
-Coming away from another dog might deserve a high-value reward, while sitting quietly at home may only need a low-value reward.
+Coming away from another dog might deserve a high-value reward, while sitting quietly at home may only need a low-value one.

 Consider Timing